LLONSIT/Wave-Race-64/README.md

-	├── asm: Assembler files (TODO: Remaining segments to classify) │   ├── libultra: Liubltra Hand written assembly files │   └── asm_nonmatchings: Functions that have not yet been matched either from libultra or from the game ├── assets: Binary blobs from the game (very soon the textures will be) ├── build: output directory
+	├── asm: Assembler files (TODO: Remaining segments to classify) │   ├── libultra: Liubltra Hand written assembly files │   └── asm_nonmatchings: Functions that have not yet been matched either from libultra or from the game ├── assets: Binary blobs from the game (Extracted by your own copy from the game) ├── build: build output directory
 	├── include: header files, things like the structs or variables are here ├── src: C source code for game
 	│   ├── os: Libultra files
 	│   └── core: DMA code
+	|   └── overlays: Game overlays
 	└── tools: build tools